Brusilov offensive: Casualties and losses

 Russian casualties were considerable, numbering between 500,000 and 1,000,000.
 Austro-Hungarian losses were around 616,000, while estimates place German losses at between 148,000 and 350,000.
 The Brusilov offensive is considered one of the most lethal offensives in world history.

 However, the figure of 500,000 Russian casualties refers only to the period from May 28 to July 13, 1916, that is, the first stage of the offensive of the Russian Southwestern Front.
 A calculation from Russian military archives gives the following figure: 62,155 killed, 376,910 wounded and 59,802 missing.
 Total of 497,967 men for Russian Southwestern Front in just the first 1.5 months of the battle.
 And the losses of Austria-Hungary and Germany were 1,000,000 to 1,500,000 men for the period from June to December 1916.

+The Ottoman 15th Army Corps, which arrived at the front in the midst of the fighting, also suffered severe losses.
+During the fierce fighting of September 16-17, the corps lost 7,000 soldiers and 95 officers.
+Soon, during the repulse of another Russian offensive on September 30, the Turkish defensive lines were again hit hard, resulting in losses of another 5,000 men.
+Thus, in these two key battles of September alone, the total losses of the expeditionary force reached 12,000 soldiers.

+Legacy

+In June of 2011, a monument of Unter-Officer of the Semyonovsky Life Guards Regiment Korney Nazarchuk was established in a local village near Lutsk.
+He fought in the ranks of the Imperial Russian Army.